lanl/bueno-run-proxies/snap/README.md

 defaults.executable = '~/SNAP_build/src/gsnap'
 defaults.input = './experiments/input'
 defaults.name = 'snap'
+defaults.runcmds = (4,4, 'mpiexec -n %n', 'nidx')
 ```

+These default settings are mirrored in the input file for bueno found in the
+experiments folder.
+Customizing the experiment should be done in this file
+rather than bueno_snap.py.

 Additionally, there are some options for acquiring the timing table from the
 output file.
 In the event that the size of the table is modified in future,